trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 The tick attribute pastLimit is also returned with streaming Tick-By-Tick responses.
 Check Halted and Unhalted ticks section.

-- If tick has zero price, zero size and pastLimit flag is set – this is “Halted” tick.
+- If tick has zero price, zero size and pastLimit flag is set Ã¢â‚¬â€œ this is Ã¢â‚¬Å“HaltedÃ¢â‚¬Â tick.
-- If tick has zero price, zero size and followed immediately after “Halted” tick – this is “Unhalted” tick.
+- If tick has zero price, zero size and followed immediately after Ã¢â‚¬Å“HaltedÃ¢â‚¬Â tick Ã¢â‚¬â€œ this is Ã¢â‚¬Å“UnhaltedÃ¢â‚¬Â tick.

 ### Historical Date FormattingCopy Location